Antcating/TelegramCrawler/README.md

 python src/main.py
 ```

 If the installation was successful, you would be presented with question about starting point of the scanner.
-After that, the scanner should be running without problems.
+After that the scanner should be running without any problems.

 ## ⛏️ Built Using <a name = "built_using"></a>